Contrast-Security-OSS/join-the-team/interns.md

 **Phase #3: Open Source Development and Project Presentation** Every class in our 4+ year history of our summer internship program has produced an Open Source code artifact.
 Sometimes this happens at the beginning of the program, but more often than not it happens at the end of the program.
 Interns are expected to push one or more projects associated with their primary summer project to the Contrast Github site.

-In addition, before the summer is over, our interns present a summary presentation to the entire company.
+At the end of the internship the group presents their entire portfolio of work to all of engineering, members of the executive team and members of the Board of Directors.
 This usually takes place during the last week of the program and is followed by an Intern Appreciation Party.

 ### Security Researcher
 Many of our engineers have a deep, rich experience in the field of application discovery.
 They have been part of research teams responsible for uncovering zero-day exploits.
 They have contributed extensive research to the AppSec and OWASP community about authoring secure and scalable web applications.